Need a Trust Attorney for the Creation of a Trust? Here’s How We Can Help.

 Finally, if you want to reduce potential federal and New Jersey death/inheritance tax liability, this objective can be achieved by the creation of certain types of trusts.

 To summarize, you can create and use a trust in New Jersey for anything you want to accomplish as long as it does not violate New Jersey law and is not considered to be in violation of public policy.
 For example, a trust that has been established solely for the purpose of carrying on an illegal business or solely for the purpose of defrauding creditors is an example of an illegal trust.
 Similarly, a charitable trust that violates a provision of the tax laws is an illegal trust if the effect of the trust is to promote an unlawful purpose.
-Likewise, a trust that requires the trustee to perform criminal or negligent acts, or a trust that requires a beneficiary to commit negligent or criminal acts as a condition for receiving income or trust principle is an illegal trust.
-If a trust is considered illegal it will not be enforced.
+Likewise, a trust that obligates the trustee or beneficiary to perform negligent acts, or act against public policy as a condition for receiving income or trust principle is an illegal or unenforceable trust.
+If a trust is considered illegal or against public policy, it will not be enforced.
 But trusts with illegal provisions are few and far between.

 Introduction to Trusts and Understanding the Benefits and Advantages of a Well Written Trust (Part 1)